best-practice-and-impact/ons-spark/ons-spark/spark-analysis/missing-data.md

 ```
 ````
-We can see that this imputation method applied to our MOT dataset has only really been useful for the test_mileage column, where we have reduced the number of missing values from 324129 to 110072.
+We can see that applying the LOCF imputation method to our MOT dataset has only really been useful for the test_mileage column, where we have reduced the number of missing values from 324129 to 110073.
 The cylinder capacity has not changed at all.
+Using the NOCB method had the same outcome.

 An alternative approach that may be more reasonable in this case to impute missing mileage values for a given vehicle between test years would be to interpolate test_mileage.
 Please refer to the guidance on [Interpolation in Spark](https://best-practice-and-impact.github.io/ons-spark/spark-analysis/interpolation.html?highlight=interpolation) in another section of the book.

 ### Imputation for categorical variables
 #### Imputations by most frequent category (mode imputation)

 A `mode()` function in SparklyR is a new addition for Spark 3.4.
 But for this example, we will employ `group_by()`, `count()` and `select()` to get the category with the highest count.
-This category will the be used for imputation.
+This category will the be used for imputation of any missing values in a specificied column.
+In this example we will first look at car `make` followed by `model`.

 ````{tabs}